20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 The main complexity here is how to handle nodes with multiple inputs, that is to say v3 = v1 + v2, which has two input variables and two derivatives associated with it: dv3/dv1, and dv3/dv2.
 The idea is to simply sum them, which gives the correct answer

-In reverse differentiation, the expectation is that we've already done one forward pass over the graph when building it, so that the value of eg cos(v3) is a concrete number.
-This means that at each step through our graph, no matter how many variables we're differentiating against, we only have a singular value that we're propagating (instead of N values in forwards differentiation), right up until we hit the roots of our graph.
-In theory we have to evaluate the graph multiple times if we have multiple outputs, which can result in it being less efficient than forward differentiation when there are lots of outputs
+In reverse differentiation, the expectation is that you've already done one forward pass over the graph when building it, so that the value of eg cos(v3) is a concrete number.
+This means that at each step through our graph, no matter how many variables you're differentiating against, you only have a singular value that you're propagating (instead of N values in forwards differentiation), right up until you hit the roots of our graph.
+In theory you have to evaluate the graph multiple times if you have multiple outputs, which can result in it being less efficient than forward differentiation when there are lots of outputs

 For arbitrary unstructured problems, some mix of forwards and backwards differentiation is most important.
 This article is secretly the ground work for teaching people about general relativity, where forward differentiation is generally most efficient (you *always* have more outputs than inputs)